-Fighting COVID-19: Lack of global leadership is ‘greatest threat’, says WHO
+Fighting Covid-19: Lack of global leadership is ‘greatest threat’, says WHO

 DUBAI: World leaders must not politicise the coronavirus pandemic but unite to fight it, the head of the World Health Organisation (WHO) warned Monday, reminding all that the pandemic is still accelerating and producing record daily increases in infections.

-The comments by Tedros Adhanom Ghebreyesus, who has faced criticism from US President Donald Trump, came as the number of reported infections soared in Brazil, Iraq, India and southern and western US states, straining local hospitals.
-It took over three months for the world to see1 million virus infections, but the last 1 million cases have come in just eight days, Tedros said during a videoconference for the Dubai-based World Government Summit, reported foreign media.
+It took over three months for the world to see 1 million virus infections, but the last 1 million cases have come in just eight days, Tedros said during a videoconference for the Dubai-based World Government Summit, reported foreign media.

 Tedros never mentioned Trump’s name or the fact that he is determined to pull the United States out of the UN health agency but warned against “politicising” the pandemic.